-The factors we will address in Infant and Toddler Mental Health mean that professionals who work with young children with special needs need specialized knowledge, training, and experience.
-This course provides an excellent overview for the beginning professional.
-As we look toward the future of early intervention and early childhood special education, the core values and approaches that have long been advocated by early childhood specialists and developmental psychologists will continue to guide the development and evaluation of effective practices in working with both children and families.
-But in an era of accountability, programs for young children with special needs will increasingly be asked to demonstrate that the services provided result in improved outcomes for children and families.
+The factors addressed in Infant and Toddler Mental Health prepares future professionals who work with Infants and Toddlers with exceptionalities with specialized knowledge, training, and experience.
+This course provides an excellent overview for the beginning professional in this field.
+In looking toward the future of early intervention and early childhood special education, the core values and approaches early childhood specialists and developmental psychologists have long advocated for, continue to guide the development and evaluation of effective practices in working with both students and families.
+In the era of accountability, this course prepares professionals who work with early childhood students with exceptionalities how to demonstrate that the services provided result in improved outcomes for students and families.